Y0SH1J/HapagVenture/README.md

 ### Converting the game into an executable (optional)
 - In cmd, go to the directory where Main.py is located.
 Run the following commands
-> py -m pip install pyinstaller
+> py -m pip install pyinstaller (If not installed)

 > pyinstaller --noconsole Main.py